Healey, Ossett: History

 The Manchester and Leeds Railway was built and passed through by 1840.
 As part of the construction a new cut was made in the Calder bypassing a sharp bend in the river, which in the course of the work severed the road to the mill.
 This resulted in a legal complaint from the owners of Healey New Mill which lay on the part of the Calder that would be bypassed.
 The courts found in the railway company's favour.
 A five arch bridge was built to carry the line over the new cut.
 Due to the delay in construction because of the court case, when the railway was opened, the Calder was crossed by a temporary wooden bridge.
 In 1851 the railway's owners announced that they planned to divert the river down the new cut, but the plan was never realised and a three span bridge was built replacing the wooden bridge.

 By 1854 there were three separate mills and "The Millers Arms Inn" in the close area.
-The new cut was unconnected to the Calder River, the part north of the five span bridge was partially filled andused for the construction of a dyework (later becoming Calder Vale Mill), the southern part was used as a mill pond.
+The new cut was unconnected to the Calder River, the part north of the five span bridge was partially filled and used for the construction of a dyework (later becoming Calder Vale Mill), the southern part was used as a mill pond.

-On Healey Road Osset Gas works was built in 1855, and a Sewage Works constructed to the south of it in the 1870s after the passing of the Local Government Board Act 1871.
+On Healey Road, Ossett Gas works was built in 1855, and a Sewage Works constructed to the south of it in the 1870s after the passing of the Local Government Board Act 1871.
 The original houses in Healey and on Healey Road were built in the late Victorian era.

 In the 1960s the conversion of the sidings east of Healey into a modernised railway shunting yard brought several major changes.
 The route of the river Calder east of Healey was altered, being moved south to create more space for the new marshalling yard, the 1800s mill pond formed by the attempted re-routing of the Calder for the original Manchester and Leeds rail link was filled in, Healey Low Mill was demolished, the Healey Road sewage works removed, and three additional rail bridges built to carry the tracks across the Calder.